 Electric central heating, underfloor heating, woodburner.
-Electric oven and hob, fridge, dishwasher, washer/dryer, TV, DVD and WiFi.
+Electric oven and hob, fridge, microwave dishwasher, washer/dryer, TV, DVD and WiFi.
 Power inc in rent.
 Bed linen and towels inc in rent.
 Off-road parking for 1 car.
 Enclosed paved patio with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and pub 1 mile.
 Note: Babes-in-arms only.
 Note: Although a no pet property, the owner occasionally stays with their dog.

 Feock is a coastal parish and village on the scenic Carrick Roads section of the Fal estuary.
 It sits around 5 miles south of Cornwall's administrative centre, Truro.
 The Feock parish consists of a number of villages and boasts some sub-tropical gardens, areas of outstanding natural beauty and Cornwall King Harry Ferry which transports guests across to the pretty Roseland Peninsula.